apache/tvm-rfcs/rfcs/0031-devices-api.md

 ```

 ## Platform Structures
 Users can take a implementations from `src/runtime/crt/device` and headers from `include/runtime/crt/device` which maps to their platform device implementation.
-In the case of a bare metal environment, this would default to a void pointer as there's no information available.
+The simplest definition of `tvm_device_<device>_t` is `void*` as no information is provided to TVM.

 ```c
 typedef tvm_device_woofles_t void*;